robstave/Meowcards/cards/go/go-qz2-a.md

 Why doesn't Go support generics (prior to Go 1.18)?

-A) Technical limitations
+- A. Technical limitations
-B) To maintain simplicity and fast compilation
+- B. To maintain simplicity and fast compilation
-C) Performance reasons
+- C. Performance reasons
-D) Memory constraints
+- D. Memory constraints

 ### Back

-**B) To maintain simplicity and fast compilation**
+**B. To maintain simplicity and fast compilation**

 Go's original design prioritized simplicity, readability, and fast compilation.
 The team believed generics would complicate the language, though they were eventually added in Go 1.18 with careful design.